awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 Starting with Amazon Aurora version 1\.16, the stored procedure `mysql.lambda_async` is deprecated\.
 If you are using Aurora version 1\.16 or later, we strongly recommend that you work with native Lambda functions instead\.
 For more information, see [Working with Native Functions to Invoke a Lambda Function](#AuroraMySQL.Integrating.NativeLambda.lambda_functions)\.

 You can invoke an AWS Lambda function from an Aurora MySQL DB cluster by calling the `mysql.lambda_async` procedure\.
 This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services\.
 For example, you might want to send a notification using Amazon Simple Notification Service \(Amazon SNS\) whenever a row is inserted into a specific table in your database\.

-To invoke a Lambda function, you grant your Aurora MySQL DB cluster permission to access AWS Lambda\.
-You grant permission by creating an IAM role with the necessary permissions, and then associate the role with your DB cluster\.
-You must also configure your Aurora MySQL DB cluster to allow outbound connections to AWS Lambda\.
-For details and instructions on how to permit your Aurora DB cluster to communicate with AWS Lambda on your behalf, see [Setting Up IAM Roles to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.md)\.

 ### Working with the mysql\.lambda\_async Procedure to Invoke a Lambda Function<a name="AuroraMySQL.Integrating.Lambda.mysql_lambda_async"></a>